maskho/audiotextbooks/content/shapes/content.md

 :::

 So what is the exact value of `pi`?
 Is it 3.14?
 3.141?
 It turns out that mathematicians have discovered patterns and rules that can determine each next digit of `pi`.
 Today, mathematicians have programs on supercomputers to determine digits of `pi`.
 Mathematicians currently know over 30 trillion digits after the decimal point!
 The first 5 digits of `pi` after the decimal are 3.14159.
-You’ll learn more about the decimal expansion of `pi` in future mathigon chapters.
+You’ll learn more about the decimal expansion of `pi` in future Madras chapters.
 The most commonly used fractional approximation of `pi` is `22/7` or `3 1/7` since this equals 3.142857.

 Let’s not let the ever-expanding decimal expansion of `pi` detract from the simplicity here.
 The number `pi` represents how many diameters of a circle are needed to equal the circumference.